Installing From the Repository

-Dr.Web for Linux native packages are stored in the Dr.Web official repository at https://repo.drweb.com.
-Once you have added the Dr.Web repository to the list of those used by your operating system package manager, you can install the product from native packages as you install any other programs from the operating system repositories.
+Native packages of Dr.Web for Linux are stored in the Dr.Web official repository at https://repo.drweb.com.
+Once you have added the Dr.Web repository to the list of those used by your operating system package manager, you can install the product from native packages the same way you install any other programs from the operating system repositories.
 Required dependencies are automatically resolved.
-Besides, this case supports a detection procedure by an OS package manager of all Dr.Web components installed from the connected repository.
-It also supports a suggestion to install all detected updates.
+Futhermore, in this case an OS package manager detects updates for all Dr.Web components installed from the connected repository and suggests installing all detected updates.

-To access Dr.Web repository, internet access is required.
+To access the Dr.Web repository, internet access is required.

-All the commands mentioned below—the commands used to add repositories, to import digital signature keys, to install and uninstall packages—must be performed with administrative privileges (by the root user).
-To elevate the privileges, use the su command (to change the current user) or the sudo command (to execute the specified command with another user’s privileges).
+All the commands mentioned below, which are used to add repositories, import digital signature keys, install and uninstall packages, must be run with superuser privileges (usually, as the root user).
+To elevate your privileges, use the su command to change the current user or the sudo command to run the specified command as another user.

-See below the procedures for the following OS (package managers):
+Steps below are for the following OSes (package managers):

 Debian, Mint, Ubuntu (apt).